Introducing Week Timer

 Setting Up Week Timer

-Set your Target Times that you are expected to work each day of your work week.
+Set your Target Times, expressed as durations, that you are expected to work each day of your work week.
 Your daily and weekly overtime will be based on these target values.
 The sum of the target hours is displayed at the end of the section for your convenience.

 Enable Auto Lunchtime if you want to deduct your standard lunchtime.
 The duration of your lunch will be deducted from your worked hours when your work period overlaps the lunch time.